martian-lang/martian-docs/content/advanced-features/index.md

 can check the metadata in the `_jobinfo` file to find out how many it actually got.

+During development, one may wish to run `mrp` with the `--monitor` flag, which enforces that jobs stay within their resource reservation.

+### Virtual Address Space (a.k.a. virtual memory or vmem)
+Some systems enforce limits on virtual address space size in a misguided effort to protect shared systems from processes which use too much memory.
+While there is no practical reason to impose such a limit on modern Linux systems, the `vmem_gb` resource request exists to prevent pipeline failures on systems which impose such a limit anyway.

+If `mrp` detects that a virtual address space limit has been set, e.g. through `ulimit -d` or `-v`, or by a job manager such as SGE with `h_vmem` or `s_vmem` set, it will throttle local-mode jobs based on the vmem reservation.
+The default vmem reservation for a job is equal to the (rss) memory reservation plus a constant `extra_vmem_per_job` defined in `jobmanagers/config.json` which defaults to 3GB.

+In cluster mode, if the job mode defined in `jobmanagers/config.json` sets the configuration key `mem_is_vmem` to true, then `__MRO_MEM_GB__` and such will use vmem amounts instead of RSS amounts.
+This is true by default for SGE clusters, since most such clusters either do not enforce memory restrictions at all or are misconfigured to enforce vmem restrictions.
+In all cluster mode templates the variables `__MRO_VMEM_GB__` and similar can be used to get vmem amounts.

 ## Job Management
 Broadly speaking, Martian has two ways to run stage jobs: Local Mode and Cluster Mode.